 Caesarea Phillippi

-Caesarea Phillippi was the third big stop we made on our journey.
+was the third big stop we made on our journey.
 You may remember that this is where Jesus asked his followers, "Who do people say the Son of Man is?"
 Matt.16: 13-18.
 The scenery was incredibly peaceful with the many waterfalls and flowing water.
 This is where the Banias River is formed from the melting snow of Mount Hermon.
-As the water continues along its way it becomes the Jordan River and eventually flows into the Sea of Galilee.
+As the water continues along its way it becomes the Jordan River and eventually flows into the Sea

 The Greeks built a temple to Pan here.
 Pan was their half-goat, half-man god who symbolized nature.
 They called it Paneas.
 The ancient remains clearly show evidence of ancient sacrifices, old columns, and olive presses.
 There were ruins of walls from living quarters still being excavated.
 It was a nice hike up to the sacrifice area.